📝 Bar, drinks & cocktails · ⏱️ 3 min read

 Spreading fixed costs

-Your staff, rent, and energy costs are the same whether you have 20 or 45 guests.
-More volume means these costs are spread over more sales.
+Your staff, rent, and energy costs stay the same if you serve 20 or 45 guests.
+More volume means these expenses get split across additional sales.

 Additional sales during happy hour

-Guests who come for cheap drinks often also order food or more expensive drinks.
+Guests who come for discounted drinks often order food or premium beverages too.
+After managing kitchen operations for nearly a decade, I've seen how these add-ons can double or triple promotion profitability.
 Include these in your calculation.

 Of 45 happy hour guests, 15 also order bitterballs (€6.50)